Q: What is My ACAO Profile?

 Q: What are the Nomination and Voting Procedures?

 A: We request names in advance.
-All nominations must be submitted in writing at least ninety days before elections, and must be signed by the nominee and five other members in good standing.
-Each member will be mailed a ballot at least thirty days before elections.
-The ballot must be placed in a sealed envelope, signed on the outside and received before the close of the voting.
+You must submit a nomination in writing at least ninety days before elections; the nominee and five other members in good standing must sign the nomination.
+We will mail each member a ballot at least thirty days before elections.
+The ballot must be placed in a sealed envelope, signed on the outside and received before voting closes.

 Q: What is Field Supervision?